Best RV Internet Options 2025

 For cellular data, you’ll need to pay somewhere between $150-$500 for your hotspot device in addition to your data plan itself.
 If you don’t absolutely need high-speed internet, it may be enough to get a hotspot on your phone, which you can use to connect to other devices when free WiFi isn’t available.

 Yes!
-Starlink announced a satellite internet service for RVs in mid-2022.
-With the equipment purchase and an additional $25 per month, you can hit the road and not lose connectivity with Starlink’s new RV satellite internet service.
-Keep in mind that Starlink is currently taking reservations, but equipment may not ship until 2023.
-You will be notified when your equipment is ready to ship.
+Starlink provides a satellite internet service for RVs.
+With the equipment purchase and an additional $50 per month, you can hit the road and not lose connectivity with Starlink’s new RV satellite internet service.
+Keep in mind that Starlink service can be expensive, requiring pricey equipment that may experience spotty coverage in some areas.

 Find providers in your area